Title: Birth Days: Stories of Women Who Turned Difficult Beginnings into Glorious Lives

-Birth Days is just what its subtitle says, “the stories of women who turned difficult beginnings into glorious lives.”
-The author introduces us to several fictional women who endure heartbreaking struggles with birth and parenting.
-Dr. Francine Young gives her baby up for adoption, Lulu didn’t know she was pregnant until two months before giving birth, Margaret messed around with Jackson Jones (and he was not her husband), and Lulu’s grandson became the President of Howard University in 2027.
+Birth Days is exactly what its subtitle implies; it tells the tales of women who overcame adversity to lead illustrious lives.
+The author presents us to a number of fictional ladies who go through agonizing birth and parenting problems.
+Dr. Francine Young gave her child up for adoption, Lulu discovered she was expecting only two months before giving birth, Margaret had an affair with Jackson Jones (who was not her husband), and in 2027 Lulu’s grandson was elected president of Howard University.

 After retiring from a 30+ year career in health and educational administration, Carol Massey had time to reflect on the people, places and events that influenced and inspired her.
 She wanted to pay homage to some of the women who guided, nurtured and supported her journey from childhood through college, career and life as a single mother of an African American male child.
 Carol, a California native, now lives in suburban Atlanta with her rescue pup, Ms. Frances.

 “What’s got you so happy?” said the dark-skinned, toothless woman.
 She was smoking a cigarette.
 But Lavenia was on that stuff and it had made her skin darken and cling to her bones.
 A lot of their neighbors was like this.
 They nodded, bowing low enough to be inches from the floor before jerking back again, brushing away bugs, only they could see as they unnecessarily cleaned, picking imaginary lint from their clothing, and laughing at jokes only they were in on—the real walking dead.
 Their skeletal bodies roamed the country roads early mornings, afternoons and late at night.
 Or they stood next to gas stations waiting for customers to come out, so they could collect change, their long skinny fingers curled into tight fists around the crack they sold their souls for.